 - Garlic cloves

-- Chinese cabbage or substitute with Napa Cabbage
+- Chinese cabbage or substitute with Napa Cabbage.

-- Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
-Avoid olive oil, coconut oil or any heavy scented oils.
+- Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil with a high smoke point.
+Avoid olive oil that has a low smoke point.

-Sauce mixture:
+Sauce mixture

 - Sweet dark soy sauce: aka kecap manis.
 It's the sweet version of thick dark soy sauce.
 You can also substitute with dark soy sauce or regular soy sauce and add 1 teaspoon of sugar.